Cube ships a cubemastercli binary that covers the

 coppice sandbox logs <id> | GET /sandboxes/:id/logs | Snapshot only; —follow is advertised-but-unimplemented and exits 3. |

-Gateway URL resolution
+Gateway URL and token resolution

-Four sources, in priority order: —url <u>,
+URL sources, in priority order: —url <u>,

-$COPPICE_URL, $E2B_API_URL,
+$COPPICE_URL, $E2B_API_URL, the URL saved by

-http://localhost:3000.
 The $E2B_API_URL rung

 matters — it’s what the official Python SDK honours, and picking it up